 Article 12:

-a) Procedures of the General Assembly: The resolutions of the General Assembly shall be taken by the majority of the member societies.
+a) Procedures of the General Assembly: Resolutions of the General Assembly are adopted by a majority of the member societies present at the time of voting (whether in person or by proxy).

 In the event of a dead-locked vote on the second ballot, the President has an additional vote.

 Notwithstanding Article 12a above, the resolution of the General Assembly concerning the modifications of the statutes must be adopted by 2/3 of all the voting members present at the meeting (including by proxy votes).
-For dissolution, it is mandatory that 2/3 of the present members vote in favour of dissolution.
+For dissolution, it is mandatory that 2/3 of the members (whether in person or by proxy) vote in favour of dissolution.

 Article 13:

 Convening of the General Assembly: The Ordinary General Assembly is convened by the Executive Committee, at least once every two years.
 A minimum of 30 days notice is necessary for its convening.
 Resolutions will only be taken concerning the items on the agenda.
+I

 10% of the society members of the Federation are required to demand the convening of an Extraordinary General Assembly.
 This request should be made in a written form to the Executive Committee underlining the urgency and purpose of this General Assembly.
 This request shall be examined by the Executive Committee and must be approved by the vote of 2/3 of the members of the Executive Committee.
 This Extraordinary General Assembly will take place within 3 months of the request.
+In the unlikely event that the Executive Committee does not approve, the question goes back to those who required in the first place for further information.

 Article 14

 Proposals of members: A member can make a proposal to place an item on the agenda of the General Assembly.
-This request should be made in a written form to the Executive Committee at least 4 weeks before the General Assembly.
+This request should be made by email to the Executive Committee at least 8 weeks before the General Assembly.

 Any proposal received by the Executive Committee after the said date, or that would be raised at the General Assembly, will be discussed as an item in "any other business" on the agenda of the Assembly.